Dayo Okeniyi

 Oladayo A. Okeniyi (/ˈdaɪoʊ oʊˈkɛniiː/; born June 14, 1988) is a Nigerian-American actor, popularly known for playing the role of Thresh in The Hunger Games and Danny Dyson in Terminator Genisys.

-Life and career
+Early life and education

 Dayo was born in Jos and grew up in Lagos, Nigeria, and has four siblings.
-His father is a retired customs officer from Nigeria, and his mother is a literature teacher from Kenya.
+His father is a retired customs officer from Ogbomosho, Oyo State, Nigeria, and his mother is a literature teacher from Kenya.

-In 2003, he moved with his family to Indiana, United States, from Nigeria and later moved to California.
+In 2003, he moved with his family to Indiana, United States, from Nigeria, and later moved to California.
 He earned a bachelor's degree in visual communications at Anderson University (Indiana) in 2009.

+Career

-Prior to being cast in The Hunger Games, Okeniyi worked in local theatre and in film shorts.
-Okeniyi starred 2014 in the drama film Endless Love, also portrayed Danny Dyson in the 2015 film Terminator Genisys and starred in the NBC series Shades of Blue.
-Okeniyi is set to appear in the film Fresh, which is scheduled to screen at the 2022 Sundance Film Festival.
+Before being cast in The Hunger Games Okeniyi worked in local theatre and in film shorts.
+In 2014, Okeniyi starred in the drama film Endless Love.
+He portrayed Danny Dyson in the 2015 film Terminator Genisys.
+He starred in the NBC series Shades of Blue.
+He appeared in the film Fresh, which screened at the 2022 Sundance Film Festival.